-- Speak with your manager about your concerns.
+- Speak with your manager or your HR Professional about your concerns.
 Do not confront the employee on your own.

 - How should managers advise employees who have recently traveled and may have been exposed to COVID-19?

 - Please refer employees to the VCU COVID hotline 1-804-MYC-OVID (1-804-692-6843) where the call will be routed to Employee Health Services.
 Learn more at One VCU: Responsible Together.